bsasscer/reactnd-myreads/README.md

 # MyReads Project

-This is completed submission for Udacity's ReactND.
+This is a completed submission for Udacity's ReactND.
 Target functionality is specified in the [project rubric](https://review.udacity.com/#!/rubrics/918/view).

 ## Getting Started